egaudrain/OnlineAudioTesting/jspsych/docs/jspsych-nafc-adaptive.md

     - `step`: The step used to create the new trial.
     - `difference`: The difference used to create the new trial.
 This is used to update `options.current_difference`.

+    You have to prepare this object in your `prepare_trial` function and pass it to `done_cb` when you're done.

 This callback is executed as the main function in a (`jspsych-waitfor-function`)[jspsych-waitfor-function.md] trial.
 That means a loader will be displayed on the page (for at least 1 s) while this is running.

 ### `after_the_run()`